Laura Shawver, PhD

 Ronan Le Moigne, PhD

-Associate Director, Pharmacology
+Sr. Director, Pharmacology

 Dr. Le Moigne has been working in oncology drug development for over 8 years.
 Prior to joining Cleave in 2012, he was laboratory head in the pharmacology oncology group for Sanofi from 2006-2012.
 In Paris and Boston, MA, Dr. Le Moigne led groups that participated in target validation efforts of new kinase inhibitors, advanced small molecules and antibodies to preclinical development and supported the progression of Aflibercept, a VEGF Trap biologic, during its clinical development.
 During his years at Sanofi, Dr. Le Moigne actively participated in several very diverse projects including those targeting mitosis, apoptosis, stress responses, angiogenesis, MAPK signaling, p53 and the PI3K pathway.
 He received his PhD in pharmacology from the University Paris XI, France and earned his BS degree in cellular physiology from the University of Bretagne Occidentale, France.